Small Home, Smart Solar: Your Options Explained

 Renting a House

-- You can’t install roof solar without landlord agreement (which they’re unlikely to give unless they fund it)
+- As a tenant, you can’t install roof solar without landlord agreement (which they’re unlikely to give unless they fund it)

 - Ask your landlord: Some may be willing to invest – it adds property value